ewan-klein/carneades/README.md

 If you are using a virtualenv or you don't use ubuntu, do the following:

-* Create a virtualenv for python 3.4 and activate it

 * Download and extract the pycairo package in the virtualenv

 ```bash